csc-training/csc-env-eff/part-2/workflows/index.md

 ---
 layout: default
 title: 11.
-Scaling up HPC workflows
+How to speed up jobs
 parent: Part 2
 nav_order: 4
 has_children: true
 has_toc: false
 ---

-# 11. Scaling up HPC workflows
+# 11. How to speed up jobs

 ## [11.1 Slides](https://a3s.fi/CSC_training/10_speed_up_jobs.html)